 If appointed to a marker role, you will be required to complete the mandatory subject-specific training prior to marking.

-Indonesian SEE, Korean SEE and Vietnamese SEE, which do not have a parent syllabus in the QCE system, will recruit markers for the marking operation.
-All other SEE syllabuses will draw on the marker pool for the parent syllabus, e.g. a selection of Biology markers will also be trained to mark the Biology SEE external assessment.
+Indonesian SEE, Korean SEE and Vietnamese SEE, which do not have a parent syllabus in the new QCE system, will recruit markers for the marking operation.
+All other SEE syllabuses will draw on the marker pool for the parent syllabus, e.g. a selection of English markers will also be trained to mark the English SEE external assessment.

 All marking applicants must meet the QCAA’s minimum ICT requirements on their home desktop computer or personal laptop.